Maloulou99/Chatbot/README.md

 # Chatbot - DishDive
-Hello and welcome to the Chatbot "DishDive".
-The Chatbot can help you to find the perfect recipe for you!
+The Chatbot "DishDive" can help you to find the perfect recipe for you!
 The search is based on your ingredients and preferences.

-## Introduction
+## Implementation
 The Chatbot is implemented in Python.
 Users can enter their ingredients and preferences using the input function, and the Chatbot provides recipe recommendations tailored to their input.
 Natural language processing (NLP) techniques are used by the chatbot to accurately process user input.

-### Clone the repository
+## Installation
 Clone the repository to your local machine:
-1. Open your terminal prompt
-2. Navigate to the folder where you want to put the project files.
-3. Use:
+Use:
 ```bash
 git clone https://github.com/Maloulou99/Chatbot.git
 ```

-4. Press Enter to run the command.
-5. Wait for GitHub to clone the repository to your local machine.
-And now you should have a local copy of the project files ready to use.

-## Installation
 The following cell contains the Python libraries needed to work with the Chatbot.
 They need to be installed in the running environment with e.g:

 ```bash